ludiosarchive/mute-new-tabs/README.md

 3. Injects a [content script](https://github.com/ludios/mute-new-tabs/blob/master/unmute_content.js)
 	on {youtube, vimeo, soundcloud, twitter}.com
 	([and more](https://github.com/ludios/mute-new-tabs/blob/master/manifest.json#L19))
-	to unmute the tab when you click on a volume control on the page.
+	to unmute the tab when you click on an in-page volume control.
 Clicking a volume control shows a clear intent to change the volume, so the tab mute shouldn't get in the way.

 All four features can be toggled in the extension's popup window: